ExcelFunctions.net Logo

 Hyperbolic Tangent Equation

-Further information and examples of the Excel Tanh function can be found on the Microsoft Office website.
+For further details and examples of the Excel Tanh function, see the Microsoft Office website.